LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Mortality/readme.md

 ### Fitting site level mortlaity

-Here we fit the site level mortality, for this study we are using RDNBR as the measure of that.
+Here we fit the site level mortality predictors, for this study we are using RDNBR as the measure of site level mortality, though maps of intensity could also be used.
 We test that against the effective windspeed, fuels, and climatic water deficit

 ``` r
 glm2<-with(TestingSet,glm(RDNBR~Eff_Windspeed+Fuels+Climatic_Water_Deficit))